briancrink/accessedu/documentation/addendum/adherence.md

 derived in formal logic necessary for more effective problem-solving.

-Through self-directed learning, I learned to derive insight from empirical research, formal logic, mental models, abstraction, reasoning with contradictory schools of thought, personal experience, and intuition.
+Through self-directed learning, I learned to derive insight from empirical research, formal logic, mental models, abstraction, and reasoning from contradictory schools of thought.

 All the while, I could not help but notice common problems I felt hindering my education in formal education remained unnoticed by my former peers.